oroinc/documentation/user_guide/data_management.rst

 Integrate with Third-Party Systems
 ----------------------------------

-OroCRM can be integrated with third-party systems, as a result of integration new records can be uploaded to OroCRM and passed to the integrate system from OroCRM.
+OroCRM can easily integrate with third-party systems, letting users transfer their CRM data into another application, and vice versa.
+For example, the users can upload OroCRM data into a third-party program, edit it, then transfer that data back into OroCRM.
+Likewise, data can also be transferred into OroCRM from another application, processed, then transferred back.

 For example, integrating with ldap lets you load user records to OroCRM, integrating with Magento lets you load customer records from a Magento store into OroCRM, and integrating with MailChimp lets you load OroCRM contact details into